Design TeamSilvio d’Ascia Architecture with AREP and Agostino Magnaghi

 ClientRFI, Rete Ferroviaria Italiana SpA

 Cost65 million €

-From the architect.
+Text description provided by the architects.
 The design of the new Porta Susa high-speed railway station for Turin considers the urban space as a public zone, where the grand station becomes a glass gallery acting as a passage, the site of a new urbanity.
-The city enters the station… and the station itself becomes the city.
+The city enters the station... and the station itself becomes the city.

 The station’s main volume measures 385 m in length (the length of a TGV train) and 30 m in width and varies in height with respect to the external street level.
 The glazed gallery serves as a modern interpretation of 19th century urban galleries and great halls of historic railway stations.
 The building is a symbol of movement, and speaks to the importance of inspired transport infrastructures in the contemporary city.
 Interestingly, at Porta Susa the trains themselves (and the rails) have disappeared beneath the station in order to make way for public amenities, part of a larger urban planning project taken on by the city that favors public space over hard urban separations.